 The Situation in Germany

-Last Wednesday, Angela Merkel held a teleconference with Germany's governors to discuss further openings, given the observed decrease in the number of Corona infections.
-While the incidence per 100,000 inhabitants ranges from 335 in Bavaria to only 44 in Mecklenburg-Western Pomerania, the governors would like to open social activities in their Länder (states) and within their authority with different speeds according to disease incidence.
+Last Wednesday, Angela Merkel held a teleconference with Germany's governors to discuss further openings, given the observed decline in coronavirus infections.
+While the incidence per 100,000 inhabitants ranges from 335 in Bavaria to only 44 in Mecklenburg-Western Pomerania, the governors would like to reopen social activities in their Länder (states) and, within their authority, at different speeds according to disease incidence.

 Long live federalism, but if something goes "Corona" in one state, now its Landeschef (governor) is to blame.